Sathi Leelavathi (1995 film)

 The film was produced by Haasan, with the story by Ananthu adapted loosely from the 1989 American film She-Devil and dialogues by Crazy Mohan.
 Ilaiyaraaja served as the music composer.
 Sathi Leelavathi was released on 15 January 1995 and became a commercial success.
 It was remade in Hindi as Biwi No.1 (1999) and in Kannada as Rama Shama Bhama (2005) with Aravind and Haasan reprising their roles.

 Plot

-Arunachalam alias Arun is married to Leelavathi alias Leela in a forced marriage.
+Arun is married to Leelavathi, arranged by their parents, and they have two children together.
 He is embarrassed by his wife's plain looks and weight.
-When he meets Priya, who works in a building construction company, he hides from her the fact that he is married and has an affair with her.
+When he meets Priya, who works in a building construction company, he hides from her the fact that he is married, and they have an affair.